realityforge/jamex/README.txt

   - add properties that define the type of session; transacted or not, ack mode
 * Add integration test for SubscribingServiceListener to see if messages are delivered using Pax-Exam
 * Add/use configuration service
-* Make use of IPojo project for all service related needs
 * Consider using EasyEJB or some other EJB server to host biz logic